rballachay/DrLongHealth/README.md

 ## Training Data
 I think we should use the following dataset:
+We use the emrQA dataset for the training of our study.
+The original emrQA only contains questions and answers, however, we are trying to train over multiple choice questions.
+We generated distractions for each question to augment the dataset.

 ## Part 1: Retriever-reader method
 This method will be built largely off of [_Efficient and Robust Question Answering from Minimal Context over Documents_](https://arxiv.org/abs/1805.08092).
 This will choose a different number of sentences depending upon the question being asked, using a threshold for the relevance of the top n retrieved sentences from the document.